TrystanLea/blog/pages/energyassessment.md

 The model therefore suggests that our house requires 2.4 times the heat demand of the average home in the ZeroCarbonBritain scenario.
 We would need to reduce the heat demand by 58% to meet the average level.

+### AECB Silver Standard

+The [AECB Silver Standard](https://www.aecb.net/carbonlite/building-certification/aecb-silver-standard) is "aimed at those wishing to create high-performance buildings using widely available technology at little or no extra cost.
+We estimate that this low-risk option will reduce overall CO2 emissions by 70% compared to the UK average".

+    Delivered Heat and cooling: ≤ 40 kWh/m2.a
+    Air-tightness n50: MVHR: ≤1.5h-1, MEV: ≤3.0h-1

+Our total floor area is 76.8 m2 which would translate to a target space heating requirement of 3072 kWh or 8.4 kWh/d, 24% less than the ZeroCarbonBritain average.
+ZCB is of course a national energy scenario and assumes a broad mixture of building types.
+The ZCB scenario targets passivhaus standards for all new build buildings.

 ### Passivhaus Retrofit

 The passivhaus retrofit standard aims for a space heating demand of 25 kWh/m2/year.
-Our total floor area 76.8 m2 which would translate to a target space heating requirement of 1920 kWh or 5.2 kWh/d, about half the average space heating demand target in ZeroCarbonBritain.
-ZCB is of course a national energy scenario and assumes a broad mixture of building types.
-The ZCB scenario targets passivhaus standards for all new build buildings.
+Our total floor area is 76.8 m2 which would translate to a target space heating requirement of 1920 kWh or 5.2 kWh/d.

 ### Lower internal temperature